rayenrsalhi9/project-manager/README.md

 • **Task Submission Workflow**: Structured notification-to-submission process for assigned tasks

 ### 🔔 Notification System
+**How it works:** The system automatically generates notifications when tasks are assigned or deadlines approach.
+Users can access a centralized notification center with direct links to relevant tasks.

 • **Task Assignment Notifications**: Automatic notifications when tasks are assigned
 • **Deadline Reminders**: Urgency-based notifications for approaching deadlines
 • **Notification Center**: Centralized view of all notifications with detailed information